XiaojingGeorgeZhang/OBCA/README.md

 # OBCA
 Optimization-Based Collision Avoidance - a path planner for autonomous parking

+Paper describing the theory can be found [here](http://arxiv.org/abs/1711.03449).

 ## How to run the code:

 ### First steps